Thomasvdam/lexicalCohesionAnalysis/README.md

 * Currently I strip all special characters from the tokens, which will be problematic with possessives and and/or constructions.
 * I filter out common words ('a', 'the', etc) at the end.
 I'll want to change this when I add distance tracking.
 * I have WordNet 3.0 working on my system.
 I feel that this tool can end up being really useful so I am going to dedicate some time to writing a wrapper for it in go.
+  * WordNet distinguishes between nouns, verbs, adjectives, and adverbs.
+  * Within these categories it will distinguish between the different 'senses' a word can have.
+  * Finally, with the above two pieces of information WN can produce all sorts of information such as a list of synonyms, derivates, etc.